Images

 Overview

 While the Oxide Rack does not come with any preloaded machine images, many Linux distros provide native cloud images that can be deployed in the Oxide rack.
-Here is an example for a quick start:
+Below are examples of creating an image using the web console and CLI:

 1. Download this generic cloud image from Debian: https://cloud.debian.org/images/cloud/bookworm/latest/debian-12-genericcloud-amd64.raw.